SSWConsulting/SSW.People.Profiles/Landon-Maxwell/Landon-Maxwell.md

 | ![](../badges/Designer-camera.png)

-Landon is the Multimedia Specialist & Videographer for SSW and SSW TV.
+Landon Maxwell is the Multimedia Specialist & Videographer for SSW and SSW TV.

 With over 6 years of experience in the film industry, Landon has a strong focus on creative storytelling, backed with a solid technical foundation.
 He has a keen interest in new technology, and has worked on a number of 360 Video and Virtual Reality projects using bleeding-edge equipment.